top of page

 My story

-I grew up in an unstable, highly critical and neglectful household with a bipolar mother with a serious temper problem.
-I was constantly walking on eggshells, not knowing what would set off my mother's screaming tantrums from something as minor as my phone running out of battery.
-I lived in a chronic state of fight-or-flight and people pleasing to avoid upsetting her just to get by without being yelled at for simply existing.
-I was an expert in gauging her moods - at the expense of putting my needs last.
-This set me up for a very long pattern of people pleasing, saying 'yes' when I wanted to say 'no', experiencing hot flashes of anxiety whenever I thought someone was upset or angry with me, becoming easily overwhelmed in crowded or loud environments, and an inability to voice my needs and what I truly feel.
-These challenges still surface for me from time to time.
+I grew up in an emotionally abusive and neglectful household, with a volatile bipolar mother and a distant father.
+I was constantly criticised and belittled, walking on eggshells, not knowing what would set off my Mom's screaming tantrums from something as minor as my phone running out of battery.
+I tiptoed through childhood in a chronic state of fear, fight-or-flight and people pleasing, hoping it would keep her from exploding.
+I was an expert in gauging her moods at the expense of putting my needs last.
+This set me up for decades of people pleasing and perfectionism, with a shaky sense of self-belief.
+I carried an intense fear of confrontation, lived in hypervigilance, and silenced my own needs.
+Even now, these patterns still rise to the surface from time to time.

 I have healed a lot of that through ongoing therapy, meditation, self-awareness and EMDR.
 Addressing these dynamics is what allowed me to show up with an embodied sensitivity, empathy and attunement in this line of work.